HumanSignal/label-studio-ml-backend/label_studio_ml/examples/pytorch_transfer_learning/README.md

 ## Overview
-This is a Label Studio ML Backend for Image classification with the possibility of transfer learning.
+This is the Label Studio ML Backend for Image classification with the possibility of transfer learning.

 ## Quickstart